realmorg/realm/apps/web/src/pages/docs/learn/css.md

 ## Why `style` tag should be placed inside `template` tag?

-When working with custom elements inside `<body>` tag (not using `<import-element>` tag), it's important to ensure that your HTML document remains valid and adheres to the HTML5 standard.
-Placing the `<style>` tag outside the `<template>` tag in your document would result in an invalid HTML5 structure.
+When working with custom elements inside the `<body>` tag (without using the `<import-element>` tag), it's essential to maintain a valid HTML document that adheres to the HTML5 standard.
+Placing the `<style>` tag outside the `<template>` tag within your document would result in an invalid HTML5 structure.

-According to the HTML5 specifications, the `<style>` tag is only allowed within the `<head>` or `<template>` tags.
-If you place the `<style>` tag outside the `<template>` tag, it will deviate from the standard and render your document invalid.
+According to HTML5 specifications, the `<style>` tag is only allowed within the `<head>` or `<template>` tags.
+If you position the `<style>` tag outside the `<template>` tag, it will deviate from the standard, rendering your document invalid.

 ## CSS Variables

-Realm allows you to access attributes, states, and global states as CSS variables.
-This feature is useful for creating dynamic, responsive designs.
-You can access these values by using the `--attr-`, `--state-`, and `--global-` prefixes.
+Realm provides the ability to access attributes, states, and global states as CSS variables.
+This feature is particularly valuable for creating dynamic and responsive designs.
+You can access these values by utilizing the `--attr-`, `--state-`, and `--global-` prefixes.

 ```html
 <custom-element name="my-favorite-color">